BGI-Qingdao/SpaGRN/README.md

-# spaGRN
+# SpaGRN
-A comprehensive tool to inference TF-centred, spatial gene regulatory networks in a spatial transcriptomics dataset.
+A comprehensive tool to infer TF-centred, spatial gene regulatory networks for the spatially resolved transcriptomic data.